Agnes of Bohemia, Duchess of Jawor: Family

 Her father's previous marriage to Judith of Habsburg had produced four surviving children, Wenceslaus III of Bohemia, Anna of Bohemia, Elisabeth of Bohemia and Margaret of Bohemia.
-Wenceslaus II died in 1305 and his heir Wenceslaus III was assassinated one year later, in Olomouc, on his way to Poland.
+Her father Wenceslaus II died just six days after her birth, on 21 June 1305, in Prague.
+His heir Wenceslaus III was assassinated one year later, in Olomouc, and with him the Přemyslid dynasty became extinct.

-Agnes' mother, Elisabeth, subsequently married Rudolph III, son of Albert of Habsburg (King of the Romans) on 16 October 1306.
-Rudolph was chosen to be King of Bohemia by part of Czech nobility and Elisabeth remained queen for a short time.
-Rudolph died 4 July 1307 of dysentery after becoming ill during the siege of the fortress of one of the revolting noblemen, Bavor III of Strakonice.
-In his last will, Rudolph acknowledged Elizabeth's dowry towns and entailed her a huge amount of money.
+Agnes' mother, Elisabeth Richeza, subsequently married Rudolf I of Bohemia, son of Albert I of Germany on 16 October 1306.
+Rudolph was chosen to be King of Bohemia by part of Czech nobility and Elisabeth remained queen consort for a short time.
+Rudolph died of dysentery on 4 July 1307, after becoming ill during the siege of the fortress of one of the revolting noblemen, Bavor III of Strakonice.
+In his last will, Rudolph acknowledged Elizabeth Richeza's dowry towns and entailed her a huge amount of money in silver talents.

 Marriage

 Elisabeth arranged for Agnes to marry Henry I of Jawor.
 The wedding took place in 1316, however, because the two were related in the fourth degree of kinship, a papal dispensation was required.
 It was granted in 1325.
 Agnes' brother-in-law, King John of Bohemia opposed the marriage, which would make Henry a powerful rival, along with Bolesław III the Generous, the husband of Margaret of Bohemia, a half-sister of Agnes.